-I many years experience working in different settings including adult and higher education; primary and secondary schools; arts and health projects, and in museum and gallery education.
-I manage and evaluate long-term projects, exploring connections between traditional craft activities, wellbeing, place and heritage.
+I have many years experience working in settings that include adult and higher education; primary and secondary schools; arts and health projects, archives, and in museum and gallery education.
+I develop, manage and evaluate long-term embedded community projects, exploring connections between traditional craft activities, wellbeing, place and heritage.

 2017-2018 Worn Stories: Material and Memory in Bradford 1880-2015 funded by the Heritage Lottery Fund for Hive.
 Exploring the heritage of textile reuse and repair in Bradford (industrial and domestic), through creative community engagement, archive research and oral history recording.
 The project will culminate with a symposium and exhibition at the end of 2018.

 2016 ongoing Local Colour.
 Artist residency commissioned by Super Slow Way based at Elmfield Hall, Church, East Lancashire, former home of Frederick Albert Gatty, textile dyeing industrialist who specialised in Turkey red dyeing and printing processes.
 The site is now the base for a social enterprise, Community Solutions North West.
 Video here.